 Satoshi Nakamoto implemented the bitcoin software as open-source code and released it in January 2009.
 Today, more than 11 years later, the number of Bitcoin holders has increased at a tremendous rate.
 As of 2020, The number of bitcoin addresses holding at least $10-worth of cryptocurrency recently rose to a record high of 16.6 million.
-According to reported data, there are 13,000 crypto addresses around the world which hold more than $1 million and that is a whooping figure.
-Microsoft which introduced the digitization era to the world has started accepting cryptocurrency payments to buy Xbox games and Windows apps.
+According to reported data, there are 13,000 crypto addresses around the world that hold more than $1 million, and that is a whopping figure.
+Microsoft, which introduced the digitization era to the world, has started accepting cryptocurrency payments to buy Xbox games and Windows apps.

-So, today, here’s discussing some more different areas that cryptocurrency has broken through into our daily lives.
+So, today we’ll be discussing some more different areas that cryptocurrency has broken through into our daily lives.

 Current Crypto “Hot Zones”

-Europe is by far the continent which has seen the highest crypto adoption rate.
-As per the report by Cointelegraph, 530 locations across Slovenia and Croatia are now accepting crypto on a daily basis, including hotels, shops and restaurants.
+Europe is by far the continent that has seen the highest crypto adoption rate.
+As per the report by Cointelegraph, 530 locations across Slovenia and Croatia are now accepting crypto on a daily basis, including hotels, shops, and restaurants.
 The hottest city for Cryptocurrency is now Ljubljana in Slovenia.
 314 venues in the city accept crypto transactions.
-In fact, Ljubljana even has a shopping mall called “BTC City”.
+In fact, Ljubljana even has a shopping mall called “BTC City.”

 Spend Crypto for Food

-We all know of the first ever BTC transaction.
-On May 22 2010, Laszlo Hanyecz made the first transaction by buying two pizzas in Jacksonville, Florida, for 10,000 BTC.
-From then, crypto payments in the food sector have come a long way.
-From December 2019, Burger King Venezuela began accepting several cryptocurrencies as payment, including Bitcoin, Ethereum, Litecoin, Binance Coin, Dash, and Tether.
+We all know of the first-ever BTC transaction.
+On May 22, 2010, Laszlo Hanyecz made the first transaction by buying two pizzas in Jacksonville, Florida, for 10,000 BTC.
+Since then, crypto payments in the food sector have come a long way.
+In December 2019, Burger King Venezuela began accepting several cryptocurrencies as payment, including Bitcoin, Ethereum, Litecoin, Binance Coin, Dash, and Tether.
 A UK- based website OrderTakeAways has been accepting crypto payments since 2018 for their pizza delivery services.
-Kentucky Fried Chicken (KFC) has actually launched a bucket which can be paid for exclusively using bitcoin.
+Kentucky Fried Chicken (KFC) has actually launched a bucket exclusive for bitcoin customers.
 Colonel Sanders approves!